DmitriiShubin/SBD/README.md

 Labels are ideally balanced to make the ROC-AUC less robust for performance evaluation.

 There were 3 experiments for the training:
-1. training the model of the original dataset
+1. Training the model on the original dataset
 2. Training the model with added Gaussian White Noise with STD = 0.05
 3. Training the model with the White noise and applying SBD approach